inf112-v21/Snokarane/README.md

 Class diagramas can be found in the structure directory.
 Structure -> Class diagrams

+# Acknowledgements

+A huge thank you to Olga Lohne for producing two pieces of original music for us to use in this project

 # Known bugs

 The host has to be the last actor to choose their 5 cards.
 Otherwise the program crashes.